 Please note that if you want to go on the glaciers instead of looking at them from up close, you need to book a guided tour.

-On top of the glacier
+On top of a glacier in Iceland

 Glacier hiking and climbing